capactio/website/docs/feature/policies/overview.md

 1. Two policy rules are merged, when they have the same `interface` field.
 Merging is done by joining the `oneOf` lists, based on the priority order.
 2. If in the merged policy rules, there are two elements in `oneOf`, with the same `implementationConstraints`, then we merge them into a single element:
    - `additionalInput` of the elements are deep merged based on the priority order
-   - `typeInstances` of the elements are joined together.
+   - for both `requiredTypeInstances` and `additionalTypeInstances`, the elements are joined together.
 If there are two TypeInstances with the same Type Reference, then the one from the higher priority order policy is chosen.

 ## Change priority order of the policies